dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

-# Documentation platforms
+# Documentation Platforms

 Documentation is a very important part of any software, especially if it is going to be used by more than one developer.

 There are a few ways to document software, one is directly inside the code via comments and type declarations, while the other is using external documentation sources, from files (usually .md) inside project to full blown websites.

-## Documentation websites
+## Documentation Websites

 When choosing a platform to write your docs on, think about your priorities and preferences.